pilipalaio/rezbuild/README.md

 I assume that you already know what is rez, how to make a package.py, and now you want to build a third-party python package come from the internet.

-Fist, add a build file into you package root, just like a file named `build.py`.
+First, add a build file into you package root, just like a file named `build.py`.
 The content can be like this:

 ```python